mork-optimization/mork/docs/features/serialization.md

   }
 ```

-If a newly created algorithm wants to use this metric, the following command has to be included after the best solution
-is updated:
+All algorithms implemented in Mork register the changes to the objective function.
+If you create new algorithm components, and want to add new datapoints to the BestObjective metric, or in general, to any metric, an statement similar to the following can be included where appropiate, for example each time the best solution is updated:
 ```java
 Metrics.add(BestObjective.class, solution.getScore());
 ```